vignesh-seven/jpeg-resaver/README.md

 (more features coming soon)
 ### A few things to note
-If you want to make it better (or even copy it)
+If you want to mess with it

 Written in Python 3.9 (32-bit)